dataclanltd/dataclanltd.github.io_v1/README.md

 # Deploy to github pages
 npm run build
 ```
-TO get a live preview of the website, visit http://dataclanltd.github.io/website/ after running the deploy command above.
+To get a live preview of the website, visit http://dataclanltd.github.io/website/ after running the deploy command above.